priyal3251/Technical-task/README.md

 # Technical-task
 ## Dataset about amazon products
-### This repository contains the file of dataset and the code in jupyter notebook.
-Basic EDA has been performed as seen in the code.
+### This repository contains the code for performing EDA on the dataset.
+Jupyter notebook has been used for the same.
 ### Handling missing values, creating new variable etc has been done.